Code-Institute-Solutions/StudentExampleProjectGradeFour/README.md

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
+The live site updates automatically each time there is a new push to the repository.
+You can `git clone` the code to run it locally on your machine.

 ## Credits